Department of Labour (Australia): Department of Labour Minister: Clyde Cameron

-Industrial Disputes
+Industrial disputes

 During the 1960s, industrial disputes were significantly increasing.
 Most disputes were centred around wages, with unions demanding wage increases to compensate for rises in the general price level.
 Cameron acknowledged the need for increased wages, and stated that the longer wage issues were ignored, the more complaints the Conciliation and Arbitration Commission will receive.
 Dissatisfied workers were resorting to strike action as governments were neglecting workers rights, another contributing factor to upsurges in industrial disputation.

 Prior to the 1972 federal election, and as part of the Labor Party’s political campaign, Cameron promised the reduction of strikes and overall disputes.
 During this period, the Labor party sided with unions, claiming they understood the perspective of employees and the demand for more labour reforms.
 To combat the increasing number of wage disputes, Clyde Cameron proposed wage indexes, stating they would eliminate the number of industrial disputes.
 However, due to consequential inflation and increasing unemployment, disputation numbers rose from 1145 in 1960 to 2809 in 1974, proving Cameron's reforms to be ineffective.

-Wage Indexation
+Wage indexation

 Gough Whitlam, with support from the Department of Labour, increased the minimum wage for both men and women subsequent to a conference with the Conciliation and Arbitration Commission.
 Unions persuaded the government to make a full time work week 35 hours, but retain a 40 hour week pay rate.
 Along with Whitlam, Labour Minister Clyde Cameron was responsible for the 12.2 per cent increase in real wages.
 Cameron viewed the public sector as a wage-fixing model for pay rises, and hoped these new reforms would follow into the private sector.

 The pressure on the government and labour department to increase wages was largely attributed to a speculation that the general price level would increase in the near future.
 This speculation resulted in employee organisations making frequent claims about wage indexes to protect employees from future inflation.
 Hence, Whitlam and Cameron believed indexing wages would result in less claims.
 However, this only lead to a further wage inflation spiral.

 Cameron was also responsible for increasing annual leave from 3 to 4 weeks.

-Wage Increases for Women
+Wage increases for women

 The minimum wage also became equal for men and women working in the same industries, simultaneously supporting the Australian Council of Trade Union’s (ACTU) desire for higher female wages.
 The labour department was adamant about equalising women’s pay.
-Cameron was responsible for appointing Mary Gaurdron to argue before the Arbitration Commission about equalising the minimum wage for men and women, and simultaneously extending wage indexes to women.
+Cameron was responsible for appointing Mary Gaudron to argue before the Arbitration Commission about equalising the minimum wage for men and women, and simultaneously extending wage indexes to women.
 This resulted in female wages matching a males wage, rising from 0.75 cents to a man's dollar, to full equal pay.
 Cameron also ensured any future national wage increases included women.
-Subsequent to Cameron appointing Gaurdon, she became the first female High Court Justice in Australia.
+Subsequent to Cameron appointing Gaudron, she became the first female High Court Justice in Australia.
 This paved the way for gender equality and a closer gender pay gap in Australia.